melezhik/jam/README.md

     drwxr-xr-x 4 pinto pinto     4096 Jul  8 15:54 lib

-Jam is directory based tool, it mean you should point a directory to it to make it's work:
+Jam is directory based tool, it mean you should point a directory to to make it work:

     ./jam.rb -p ./hello-world-example